 Apart from the preppers and those afraid of what the future may hold, any extreme sportsperson, adventurer, backpacker, camper or adrenalin junkie will find something useful in our webstore.

 That is why we have started this business.
 The Survivalist will discuss emergency planning and give tips and advice on how to cope in extreme outdoors situations.
 We have arranged with some of the top suppliers to make certain approved essential items available to you for purchase, such as survival packs, food packs, water filters, emergency kits, and various tools.
+You can now shop for all your survival needs in one convenient store.

 The items on this website are not necessarily only for disasters – there are some very handy “all in one” packs that can be used for camping, hiking, mountaineering, cycling and any other adventure sport.
 The instant camping meals (MREs) are great for last minute visitors, or to take camping.
+We have single meals, 6 hour rations, 12 hour rations and 24 hour rations available.

 Any gruelling outdoor activity such as a canoe marathon, long distance cycle ride, backpacking, mountaineering etc. also requires the person to take along enough food, bedding and tools to sustain them for the length of the adventure.
 It is critical to ensure the pack they take is as compact and lightweight as possible.
 Just grab a compact, pre-packed, lightweight bag and rest assured that you have everything that you may need.